 Is Cellular Connectivity a Good Option for IoT?

-It all comes down to your specific use case.
+It all comes down to your specific Applications.
 As mentioned in the introduction, cellular has historically been a bad fit for many IoT applications because it consumes a lot of power and can be costly on a per-unit basis.
 This has limited cellular connectivity to applications that have a direct power source, need to send a lot of data, don’t involve a ton of devices, and are in populated areas.

 Carriers are pushing forward with new cellular technologies like NB-IoT and LTE-M which are specifically aimed at the Internet of Things.
-While you would still need to be near populated areas (to be near cell towers), these technologies will provide low cost, low bandwidth, low power connectivity that will enable a plethora of new IoT use cases that are currently cost-prohibitive.
+While you would still need to be near populated areas (to be near cell towers), these technologies will provide low cost, low bandwidth, low power connectivity that will enable a plethora of new IoT Applications that are currently cost-prohibitive.

 Keep an eye on these cellular technologies in the coming year as multiple carriers are set to launch their service.